 I registered for the race, but now I can’t run.
 May I get a refund?

 - Runners can get full race credit one month before the event.
-Between one month and two weeks, you can cancel for a 50% race credit.
-In the final two weeks leading up to the event, there are no refunds/race credits/ or transfers to other runners or other races allowed.
+You can cancel for a 50% race credit between one month and two weeks.
+In the final two weeks leading up to the event, no refunds/race credits/ or transfers to other runners or races are allowed.
 No exceptions.

 If I can no longer run, may I still get my bib and shirt?

 - Yes, you or a friend can pick up the bib and shirt during packet pickup.
 However, we will not mail race shirts, nor will we provide finisher medals to anyone who did not attend the event.

 May I change the distance I am running?